planety/prologue/README.md

 ## Installation

-First you should install [Nim](https://nim-lang.org/) language which is an elegant and high performance language.Follow the [instructions](https://nim-lang.org/install.html) and set environment variables correctly.
+First you should install [Nim](https://nim-lang.org/) language which is an elegant and high performance language.
+Follow the [instructions](https://nim-lang.org/install.html) and set environment variables correctly.

 Then you can use `nimble` command to install prologue.